SheCodesAustralia/multicoder-turtorial/content/Myrtle/16_eating_the_snacks.md

 weight: 16
 ---

+Now that we have snacks, let's make them worth points.

-First we need to be able to check if there is food in a cell or not.
+When Myrtle moves into a cell, we'll need to be able to check if there is food in a cell or not.

+Add the following to `World.py`:

 ```python
 # World.py